The duration of caffeine withdrawal symptoms vary from person to person, but caffeine withdrawal usually lasts at least

 Much of the data collected on caffeine is observational in nature.
 There have been few randomized, controlled studies.

-Remember, even one cup of coffee daily can cause withdrawal symptoms.
-It’s also important to note that a cup is 8 ounces, and many mugs and to-go cups hold up to 16 ounces or more.
+Even one cup of coffee daily can cause withdrawal symptoms.
+Keep in mind that a cup is 8 ounces, and many mugs and to-go cups hold up to 16 ounces or more.

-Also, keep in mind caffeine tolerance and the body’s response is slightly different for each person.
-It’s never a bad idea to discuss caffeine consumption with your doctor.
+Caffeine tolerance and the body’s response is slightly different for each person.
+It’s a good idea to discuss caffeine consumption with your doctor.

 Caffeine is thought to be the most frequently used psychoactive substance in the world.
-In the United States, it’s the second most consumed beverage after water.
+Coffee, the primary source of caffeine for adults, is the second most consumed beverage in America after water.

 The severity and duration of caffeine withdrawal symptoms vary from person to person, and your genetic makeup can play a part in how much coffee you consume.